Managing Risk When Outsourcing Your Mobile Development Project to a Contractor

 2. As a guarantee of our reliability, we sign a non-disclosure agreement (NDA) with a client’s legal entity.
 This NDA contains a penalty for disclosure of any information our clients discuss with us.

 3. You’re the owner of all content we create related to your project, including the code we develop.
 Code is available to you at any time.
 You can see the development process in a project management tool (e.g. Jira) and have full control of the source code in GitLab.

 4. We have a DevOps department responsible for server and data security.
 We’ve experienced four DDoS attacks in the history of Mobindustry, and our protection has always assured no data leakage.

 An NDA we sign with a client contains a penalty for disclosure of any information our clients discuss with us

 At Mobindustry, we care deeply about both our clients’ reputation and our own.
 We take responsibility for our code and make sure it serves business purposes.
 By partnering with us, you can be sure you’ll pay for exactly what you get and get exactly what you want.

-If you’re considering mobile development or shortlisting development companies, we’d be delighted if you added Mobindustry to your list.
+If you’re considering mobile development or shortlisting IT outsourcing companies, we’d be delighted if you added Mobindustry to your list.
 Get an estimate for your project or consult with us on how our software solutions can improve your business.